kamoteqv2/portty/README.md

 To use Portty.exe, simply flash your Arduino Uno with the included hex file.
 There are three hex files available for different DHT models, and you can use the xloader utility to upload the Portty hex to the board.

-Starting the connection between Portty.exe and the Arduino board is quite straightforward.
-All you need to do is run the following command line in your terminal:

 <p align="center">
   <img src="https://github.com/krakenjriot/portty/blob/main/images/portty.png">
 </p>